geiger-rs/cargo-geiger/README.md

 Roadmap
 -------

+- There should be no false negatives.
+All unsafe code should be identified.
 - Refactoring and general cleanup.
 - Proper error handling using Result.
 - An optional whitelist file at the root crate level to specify crates that are